robbintt/aiderX/docs/controller-architecture.md

 1.  **Optional and Off by Default**: The controller is an advanced, optional feature.
 It should be disabled by default to avoid unexpected behavior, latency, or costs for users.
 2.  **Explicit Activation**: The controller is activated only when a user explicitly provides a `controller-model`.
 This serves as a clear, single switch to enable the feature, avoiding the need for extra flags like `--use-controller`.
-3.  **Modular and Extensible**: The architecture should allow for easy addition of new handlers, both by the core developers and potentially by users or plugins in the future.
+3.  **Modular and Extensible**: The architecture should allow for easy addition of new handlers, both by the core developers and potentially by users or extensions in the future.

 ## Implementation Details